Skip to content

 What percentage do webcam modeling agencies typically take?

 Most legitimate agencies charge between 10% and 25% of gross earnings.
 Some use tiered structures where the percentage decreases as you earn more.
-Anything above 30% requires exceptional, clearly demonstrated justification.
+Anything above 30% requires exceptional, clearly demonstrated justification in the form of documented results.

 Can I leave a webcam modeling agency if I am unhappy?